Michael Flannery: Emigration to the United States

 Following the creation of Fianna Fáil and their entry into the Irish Parliament Dáil Éireann, Flannery became affiliated with Sinn Féin, who had voted to retain their abstentionist policy towards the Dáil and their refusal to acknowledge it as the legitimate government of Ireland.
 Sinn Féin tasked Flannery with drumming up support for the party in New York.
-However, following the start of the Great Depression Flannery found it difficult to focus on politics in the face of mounting poverty.
+However, following the start of the Great Depression, Flannery found it difficult to focus on politics in the face of mounting poverty.
 By 1933 finding support for Sinn Féin and the IRA became particularly tough when Fianna Fáil expanded greatly the range of people eligible for military pensions, which under the previous government had been biased against members of the Anti-Treaty IRA.

-For the next 40 years Flannery would work for the Metropolitan Life Insurance Company.
+For the next 40 years, Flannery would work for the Metropolitan Life Insurance Company.

-During The Troubles
+Role during the Troubles and later life

 Upon the onset of The Troubles in Northern Ireland, Flannery was once again drawn into the world of Irish Republicanism.
-In a response to the mounting violence, Flannery set up the Irish Northern Aid Committee, or as it became better known as, NORAID.
+In response to the mounting violence, Flannery set up the Irish Northern Aid Committee, or as it became better known as NORAID.
 The official purpose of NORAID was to provide funds to the families of imprisoned Irish Republicans and victims of violence.
-However, opponents levelled the accusation against the organisation that it was also providing funding directly to the Provisional Irish Republican Army, and perhaps even also supplying firearms.
+However, opponents leveled the accusation against the organisation that it was also a front for the Provisional Irish Republican Army by using donations to supply firearms.

-In 1970 he travelled around America and set up 62 chapters of NORAID.
-In 1971 he said: "The more coffins sent back to Britain, the sooner this will be all over", referring to British soldiers.
+In 1970, he traveled around America and set up 62 chapters of NORAID.
+In 1971, he said: "The more coffins sent back to Britain, the sooner this will be all over," referring to British soldiers.

-In 1982 he was indicted, with four other members of NORAID (Thomas Falvey, Daniel Gormley, George Harrison and Patrick Mullin), for arms smuggling, but all defendants were acquitted after their legal defence was able to successfully argue their actions had been sanctioned by the Central Intelligence Agency (CIA).
-There is no evidence the CIA sanctioned Flannery’s actions.
+In 1982, he was indicted, with four other Irish immigrants (Thomas Falvey, Daniel Gormley, George Harrison and Patrick Mullin), for arms smuggling, but all defendants were acquitted after their legal defence was able to successfully argue their actions had been sanctioned by the Central Intelligence Agency (CIA).
 During the trial, Flannery said himself that:

 I came [to the US] directly from Ireland.
 I was a member of the Irish Republican Army until I left Ireland.
 When I came here, there had been a general exodus of young Irishmen and women from Ireland from 1924 to 1927 and I came here purposely to organise these people so they would be a help to the militant movement, to the IRA at home, to complete the freedom of Ireland.

+In spite of the men's acquittal, the indictment led to severe disruption of the IRA arms procurement in America so the IRA focused much on importing commercial weapons from mainland Europe and the Middle East.